Linuxfabrik/monitoring-plugins/check-plugins/fortios-network-io/README.rst

       --no-proxy            Do not use a proxy.
 Default: False --password PASSWORD   FortiOS REST API Single Access Token.
       --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -w WARN, --warning WARN
-                            Set the warning threshold for link saturation for
+Default: 3 (seconds) -w, --warning WARN    Set the warning threshold for link saturation for
                             <count> checks, in bps.
 Default: 800000000